tonethar/IGME-430-Fall-2024/exercises/5-streaming-media.md

      - setting up *auto deployment*
      - setting up *continuous integration*
   - **Code quality:**
-    - ESLint, a `"devDependency"` that
+    - ESLint, a `"devDependency"` for development, that Heroku won't download
     - running tests with `npm test`
     - Continuous integration - where GitHub Actions run our `npm test`:
       - Heroku won't accept the code if it fails the tests
-      - if the code passes the tests, Heroku will accept the new code, and run `npm i` and `npm start`
+      - if the code passes the tests, Heroku will accept the new code, and run `npm i` and `npm start` on it
+  - **Development Environments/"Stages"**
+    - *Development* - what you are doing on your local machine
+    - *Release* or *Production* - what you push to GitHub, and what is running on Heroku
+    - See relevant **#430-career** thread for more info

 ---